1. FC Köln: Turnaround (2012–2017)

-In April 2012 the club members elected a new board of directors, Werner Spinner as president, Markus Ritterbach for marketing, and Toni Schumacher for sport.
+In April 2012, the club members elected a new board of directors, Werner Spinner as president, Markus Ritterbach for marketing, and Toni Schumacher for sport.
 In the 2012–13 season, under new trainer Holger Stanislawski, Köln finished in fifth place in the 2.
 Bundesliga, missing out on promotion back to the top division.

-In 2012 the board hired Jörg Jakobs as director of football who then got promoted in 2014 to sporting director, chief scout and director of the academy.
-In January 2013 Alexander Wehrle joined as managing director of FC Köln ltd. Wehrle was working as assistant for VfB Stuttgart president Erwin Staudt, especially for rebuilding the stadium.
-In summer 2013 Peter Stöger and Manfred Schmid were hired as coaching team, and Jörg Schmadtke as general manager.
-2013–14 Köln finished first in the 2.
+In 2012 the board hired Jörg Jakobs as director of football, who then got promoted in 2014 to sporting director, chief scout and director of the academy.
+In January 2013, Alexander Wehrle joined as managing director of Köln.
+Wehrle was working as assistant for VfB Stuttgart president Erwin Staudt, especially for rebuilding the stadium.
+In summer 2013, Peter Stöger and Manfred Schmid were hired as coaching team, and Jörg Schmadtke as general manager.
+In 2013–14, Köln finished first in the 2.
 Bundesliga and earned promotion to the top division.
-It was followed by a 12th place 2014–15, ninth in 2015–16, and fifth place in 2016–17.
-25 years after the club's last appearance in international football to date they qualified for the Europa League.
+It was followed by a 12th place 2014–15, ninth in 2015–16, and a fifth place in 2016–17, which saw them qualify for the 2017–18 UEFA Europa League, their first European campaign in 25 years.
 After restructuring and repaying debt, equity turned from €11m negative to €20m positive.
-The turnover increased from €56m in 2012/13 to more than €120m in 2016/17.
+The turnover increased from €56m in 2012–13 to more than €120m in 2016–17.